kjotoole/cachechu/readme.txt

       data/bans.dat
       data/hosts.dat
       data/urls.dat
-      data/stats.dat (if stat logging enabled)
-      data/start.dat (if stat logging enabled)

     4. The following file should be set as the directory index:

       index.php

-    5. To disable stat logging, the following configuration should be present:

-      [Stats]
-      Enable = 0;

-    6. If your host cannot test clients on a port other than 80, the following configuration should be present:
+    5. If your host cannot test clients on a port other than 80, the following configuration should be present:

       [Host]